arunherga/-kafka-latency-profiler/README.md

 `--run_interval`  Duration of time during which the consumer is actively running and consuming messages from a Kafka topic set to 120seconds by defaulf.

-`--t1`  It is one of time parameter(used to measure latency->t2-t1). value.<column name> - this is pointer to message value timestamp i.e any column/object in value that points to event time. key.<column name> - this is pointer to message key timestamp i.e any column/object in key that points to event time.
+`--t1`  It is one of time parameter(used to measure latency->t2-t1). value.column name - this is pointer to message value timestamp i.e any column/object in value that points to event time. key.column name - this is pointer to message key timestamp i.e any column/object in key that points to event time.
 IngestionTime imply time when message is recorded in kafka topic.
 Set to IngestionTime by default.

 `--t2` It is one of the time parameter (used to measure latency->t2-t1).
 ConsumerWallClockTime -this is a pointer to the current time, as seen in the conusumer.
 IngestionTime imply time when message is recorded in kafka topic.
 Choices include - 'consumerWallClockTime' , 'IngestionTime'.

-`--value_deserializer` Deserializer class for value if t1 = value.<column name>.
+`--value_deserializer` Deserializer class for value if t1 = value.column name.
 Choices include - 'AvroDeserializer','JSONSchemaDeserializer','StringDeserializer','JSONDeserializer'

-`--key_deserializer` Deserializer class for key if t1 = key.<column name>.
+`--key_deserializer` Deserializer class for key if t1 = key.column name.
 Choices include - 'AvroDeserializer','JSONSchemaDeserializer','StringDeserializer','JSONDeserializer'

 `--date_time_format` format of date time and has epoch as default